Make sure you claim all the benefit support you are entitled to receive.

-- Pension Credit - you may be entitled to Pension Credit if you are aged over 60.
-Pension Credit provides gives extra cash to people with modest incomes who have made savings for their retirement.
-The guarantee credit is set at standard amounts; from April 2008 it is £124.05 a week for a single person and £189.35 for a couple.
+- Pension Credit - Pension Credit provides gives extra cash to people with modest incomes including people who have made savings for their retirement.
+The guarantee credit is set at standard amounts; from April 2018 it is £163 a week for a single person and £248 for a couple.
 The amounts are higher for some disabled people, carers and homeowners and leaseholders with certain housing costs.

 2. Ill or disabled people